Posco threads new life to old uniforms for Philippine communities

 After introducing new uniforms in February, Posco sought ways to utilize the former ones.
 This latest effort brings their total number of donated uniforms to 100,000, following previous donations to vulnerable groups in Mongolia and Madagascar.

-The company collaborated with non-governmental organizations active in international relief work to donate the uniforms to Igting, a social enterprise that aids self-sufficiency of low income female householders in the Philippines.
+The company collaborated with non-governmental organizations active in international relief work to donate the uniforms to Igting, a social enterprise that aids the self-sufficiency of low-income families in the Philippines.

-The donated uniforms will be upcycled into new clothing and bags by women who have been forcibly displaced to the Tarlac region in the Philippines.
+The donated uniforms will be upcycled into new clothing and bags by women in the Towerville neighborhood, a resettlement area for urban migrants in the Philippines.

 Posco highlighted that this project not only emphasizes resource recycling but also supports the livelihoods of the relocated women through profits from the repurposed products.